 Over time, this led to the birth of an Anglo-Saxon aristocracy and a consolidated kingdom uniting all the Anglo-Saxon territories.
-From their arrival in England in 5th century to the Norman Conquest in 11th century, Anglo Saxons remained the dominant power in the region.
+From their arrival in England in the 5th century to the Norman Conquest in 11th century, Anglo Saxons remained the dominant power in the region.

 By the beginning of the 5th century, the Huns and Slavs were migrating to Eastern European territories.
 This put pressure on the Germanic tribes in Northern Europe who were forced to emigrate, failing to stop the onslaught of these tribes.
 This was what triggered the movement of the Angles, Saxons and Jutes from northern Europe to England.

 This was also a time when Roman forces from Britain withdrew, leaving the region open to attacks from outside.
-So Angles and Saxons were able to land a vast number of populations on British shores without any hindrance.
+So Angles Jutes and Saxons were able to land a vast number of populations on British shores without any hindrance.

-Following the arrival of earliest Angles and Saxons, they were asked by the local Briton population to help guard them against the Picts and Scots who inhabited the northern part of British Isles.
+Following the arrival of the earliest Angles and Saxons, they were asked by the local Briton population to help guard them against the Picts and Scots who inhabited the northern part of the British Isles.
 The Briton ruler of Kent was among the first to invite them to his lands.
 In time, Anglo-Saxons successfully warded off the Celtic threat from the north, then went on to take over the Kent territory itself.

 With the emergence of individual Anglo-Saxon kingdoms in England, the struggle began for expansion of power and unification of the region into a single kingdom.
 Northumbrian rulers were among the first to succeed in establishing hegemony over most of England in the 7th century.
 In the 8th century, Mercian rulers effectively ruled over entire England.